khakhalin/notes/keywords/pydantic.md

     profession: List[Profession]
     gender: Optional[str] = None
 ```
->  Pydantic consistently uses the word "model" to describe the data schema (say, by having this word in the names of its methods, as in `.model_dump()`), which may be confusing in practice.
+>  Pydantic consistently uses the word "model" to describe the data schema (say, by having this word in the names of its methods, as in `.model_dump()`), which may sometimes be confusing.
 In a team with more DEs than DSs, the default meaning of the word "model" will inevitably shift from ML models to Pydantic data models.

-If classes are introduced out of order (that is, we need to reference a data class before it was defined), then we have to reference them as strings, by name (e.g. `'Profession'`, same as it was the case for [[mypy]]).
-And then once they are finally loaded, we need to call `Person.model_rebuild()` on the model that references them, to turn these strings to real references.
+If classes are introduced out of order (that is, we need to reference a data class before it was defined), we have to reference them as strings, by name (e.g. `'Profession'`, same as it is the case for [[mypy]]).
+Once they are finally loaded, we need to call `Person.model_rebuild()` on the model that references them, to turn these strings to real references.

-Once you actually have classes with fields, you can validate them using this Pydantic model: it will check if all the promised fields are indeed provided: `Person.model_validate(anna)`.
+Once you actually have classes with fields, you can validate them using this Pydantic model to will check if all the promised fields are indeed provided: `Person.model_validate(anna)`.
 If validation fails, Pydantic raises `ValidationError`.

+Finally, Pydantic is a popular tool for serializing [[oop]] structures (see below).

+Apparently it's particularly popular with web-interfaces (like FastAPI for example), as it integrates well, and can both validate and fix (somewhat) inputs from forms.

 # Model-building